haze-lang/Design/Proposals/Functions.md

 Procedures with additional constraints.

 ### Constraints
-- Must not use any imperative code constructs (Loops).
+- Must not use any imperative code constructs (e.g. Loops).
 - Must return a value.
 - Must not have any side effects (I/O, File handles, Sockets, etc).
 - Can only call other pure functions.